skypilot-org/skypilot/examples/kueue/README.md

 # Using Kueue with SkyPilot

+SkyPilot can be used with [Kueue](https://kueue.sigs.k8s.io/) to manage queues and priorities in multi-tenant Kubernetes clusters.

+## Setting up Kueue

-1. Setup Kueue and [enable integration for v1/pod](https://kueue.sigs.k8s.io/docs/tasks/run/plain_pods/#before-you-begin).
+1. Setup [Kueue](https://kueue.sigs.k8s.io/docs/installation/) and [enable integration for v1/pod](https://kueue.sigs.k8s.io/docs/tasks/run/plain_pods/#before-you-begin).
 The following is an example enabling pod integration in `controller_manager_config.yaml` in the Kueue installation manifest:

 ```yaml
 apiVersion: v1